Tuesday, March 17, 2026

 This is where AI earns its highest return.
 By correlating pulse survey patterns with historical attrition data, AI models identify leading indicators of flight risk.
 Common signals include:

-FormAI's analytics engine flags at-risk individuals and teams before they reach the exit interview—giving managers a window to intervene while retention is still possible.
+Predictive turnover analytics that flag at-risk individuals and teams before the exit interview—giving managers a window to intervene while retention is still possible—are on FormAI's analytics roadmap.

 Every pulse cycle produces an AI-generated executive summary: what changed, what matters, and what to do about it.
 No more waiting for the analytics team to build a deck.
 The summary is ready within hours of survey close, written in plain language, and targeted to the audience—different summaries for the CHRO, department heads, and frontline managers.